2025 Northern Ireland riots: 10 June

 On 10 June, an estimated 300 people gathered in the same area as a second night of disorder broke out.
 Police discharged numerous baton rounds and fired a water cannon at rioters in an attempt to disperse the crowds.
 Various objects including fireworks, glass, petrol bombs and pieces of metal were thrown at riot police as riot vans were used to block some roads.
-Multiple houses' windows were smashed and many cars were torched, including a Filipino man's car which was flipped upside down and left burnt out on the street.
+Multiple houses' windows were smashed and many cars were torched, including a Filipino man's car which was overturned and left burnt out on the street.
 One rioter failed to throw a petrol bomb at riot police and was engulfed in flames.
 The disorder left 17 PSNI officers injured, bringing the total to 32, and five people were arrested.
 In response to the attack on the Filipino national, residents began hanging the Union Jack, the flag of England, or the flag of Ulster and posting stickers and messages on their doorways and windows declaring themselves as either British or Filipino households with their corresponding flags to deter rioters.

 Protests also broke out in other places around Northern Ireland, including Belfast, Coleraine and Lisburn.
 In Carrickfergus, two bins were set alight and police had bottles and masonry thrown at them; bins were also set alight in Newtownabbey, where a man was arrested on suspicion of disorderly behaviour.
 Traffic was disrupted at Carlisle Circus in Belfast as a small group of people protesting about migrants blocked the road.
 The following day police said they were investigating a number of reports of criminal damage and arson in north Belfast which they were treating as "racially-motivated hate crimes": three properties sustained damage in Oakley Street after a car was set alight; three vehicles were set alight elsewhere; a motorbike was destroyed in an arson attack; and two properties had windows smashed in Legann Street.